fsi-open/datasource/README.md

 $view = $datasource->createView();
 ```

-Result that is returned always impements ``Traversable`` interface.
+Result that is returned always implements ``Traversable`` interface.

 Note, that in fact all you need to do to fetch data is create DataSource and call ``getResult`` method, other steps are optional.